ky-42/personal-site/config/README.md

 ## Connect Page

-The Connect page on the website includes links to your social media profiles.
+The connect page on the website includes links to your social media profiles.
 The `config.json` file includes a field for adding your social media links.
-The supported links on the Connect page are:
+The supported links on the connect page are:

 - github
 - linkedin